 Repaying a PayPal Working Capital Loan

-Repayments are automatically deducted from your PayPal account balance as a percentage of each sale, as the sale occurs.
+PayPal automatically deducts repayment from your PayPal account balance as a percentage of each sale, as the sale occurs.
 You can choose the percentage of each sale you want to dedicate to repaying the loan.
-Repayments continue until the outstanding loan balance and PayPal Working Capital fees are repaid in full.
+Repayments continue until you repay the outstanding loan balance and PayPal Working Capital fees in full.

 The repayment is applied after PayPal’s processing and transaction fees are deducted.
-Those fees are not included in the repayment percentage calculation.
-If taxes or shipping are included as part of the payment, that money will be included in the repayment percentage calculation.
-As your sales volume changes from day to day, the amount you repay to PayPal will vary as well.
+Note that those fees are not included in the repayment percentage calculation.
+However, if taxes or shipping are included as part of the payment, that money will be included in the repayment percentage calculation.
+Basically, as your sales volume changes from day to day, the amount you repay to PayPal will vary as well.

 Repayments start four days after you receive the loan.